July 6, 2022

 The Tamagotchis are actually aliens that hail from the creatively named Tamagotchi Planet.
 The background lore for the game explains that the Tamagotchi race has sent eggs to Earth to test how well humans can take care of their babies (an act that already proves us humans are better parents).

-A ghost of your Tamagotchi manifests on the screen next to a little gravestone – cute, right?
-There’s no secret ritual to resurrect your dead Tamagotchi.
+When it inevitably happened, a ghost of your Tamagotchi manifests on the screen next to a little gravestone – cute, right?
+There’s no secret ritual to resurrect your Tamagotchi.
 The only option is to reset your game and try again.

 As computer memory became smaller and more efficient in the 1990s, plenty of toys had computerized elements – so what made the Tamagotchi such a runaway success?

 Quite simply, Tamagotchi was like nothing any kid had seen before.
-While Tamagotchi didn’t invent the virtual pet (Dogz: Your Computer Pet had come out a year before for personal computers), it was the first product to translate the concept into a toy marketed at children.
+While Tamagotchi didn’t invent the virtual pet (Dogz: Your Computer Pet had come out a year before for PC), it was the first product to translate the concept into a physical toy.

 As the tale goes, Japanese toy designers Akihiro Yokoi and Aki Maita were inspired by a commercial where a boy couldn’t take his pet turtle on a trip.
 This got their creative juices flowing, and in 1995 the idea for the Tamagotchi was conceived.

-The genius behind the Tamagotchi isn’t hard to comprehend – every kid wants a pet, but taking care of a real living animal isn’t always convenient.
-With the Tamagotchi, kids could own a virtual, portable pet with the same basic needs as a real animal, but none of the real-world consequences (other than emotional damage when the Tamagotchi died).
+The genius behind it isn’t hard to comprehend – every kid wants a pet, but taking care of a real living animal isn’t always convenient.
+With the Tamagotchi, kids could own a virtual, portable pet with the same basic needs as a real animal, but none of the real-world consequences (other than emotional damage when your Tamagotchi passed away).

 90s kids were attached to their Tamagotchi (literally, they wore them on a chain).
 They were more than just a toy; they represented a commitment, they were your best friend, and it was up to you to keep them alive.